-Based in Berlin, Zellmer freelances as an illustrator and lectures on illustration and photography.
+Based in Berlin, Zellmer freelances as an illustrator and lectures on illustration and art.
 Her artwork blends dream-like ideas with stark, graphic elements.
 Zellmer combines collage, painted textural effects, photography and handmade ink drawing to produce visually-exciting images.
-Using line, paint stains, and ink washes, she creates illustration that has a weathered look, and her images show multiple layers of information.
+Using line, paint stains and ink washes, she creates illustration that has a weathered look and her images show multiple layers of information.

 BBC, The Financial Times, LA Times, VITRA Design, The Sydney Morning Herald, Financial Review Magazine, Range Rover, KFC, Dresdner Bank, WDV Publishing, Mercedes/Daimler Chrysler, STERN, Lonely Planet, ARTE, WPP advertising, Tearfund, AOK, HM Revenue & CustomsRead more

 She / Her

 How do you define your identity?
 Do you identify with (or advocate for) any marginalized communities?

 Identity has multiple aspects to think about.
 I agree with the idea (which is also a view in Buddhism), that the self, as constructed by the mind, is a sort of illusion or distorted understanding of being.
 For me, identity includes not only my gender, ethnicity or religion, but especially my personality, experiences, relationships, dreams, goals, and principles.
 I am a very curious, open and critical person.
 I always wanted to become a detective and to find out about how the world works, to explore different sides of a story.
 Psychology and spirituality interest me.
 I have an urge to think outside the box, which often comes in handy for illustration assignments.
 I have the tendency to question everything and to read between the lines.
 This is also why I like being an illustrator.
 With some assignments, it is necessary to do a lot of research and it is wonderful to find a solution that goes beyond the obvious and that digs deeper into the story.